FOR IMMEDIATE RELEASE: December 15, 2010

 Goal Is to Enhance First Responders' Ability to Protect the Health And Safety of the Public In Ontario County

 Schumer Says Funds Will Help The Fire Department Pay for Improvements During Difficult Fiscal Times

 Schumer Has Successfully Pushed for Additional Funding for Assistance to Fire Departments and First Responders

-“This essential grant ensures that our fire fighters in St. Lawrence County will continue to have the basic resources required to do their jobs, improve safety and save lives,” said Schumer.
+“This essential grant ensures that our fire fighters in Ontario County will continue to have the basic resources required to do their jobs, improve safety and save lives,” said Schumer.
 “First responders across the region have been hurting from budget cuts while firefighters deal with the everyday stress of their work.
 These funds are truly a life saving investment that will provide our local first responders with indispensable resources and support, so they can be better prepared for emergencies.”

 Schumer was among the first senators who recognized the need for the federal government to establish a funding program for local governments and fire departments to help defray the rising costs of equipment and fire prevention.
 The Operations and Firefighter Safety Program funds can go towards training, equipment, personal protective equipment, wellness and fitness, and modifications to fire stations and facilities.

 The Assistance to Firefighters Grant Program assists local fire departments in programs and activities to improve the effectiveness of firefighting operations through specialized emergency training for response to situations like terrorist attacks; enhancement of emergency medical services programs; development of health and safety initiatives; establishment of fire education and prevention programs; creation of wellness and fitness programs; and equipment and facility upgrades.